Jcardenas99S/ProjectEulerAlgorithms/README.md

 - [Algorithm #6 - Sum Square Difference](https://github.com/Jcardenas99S/ProjectEulerAlgorithms/blob/master/Algorithms/SumSquareDifference.cs) - Find the difference between the sum of the squares of the first n natural numbers and the square of the sum.

--[Algorithm #7 - 10001st Prime Number](https://github.com/Jcardenas99S/ProjectEulerAlgorithms/blob/master/Algorithms/10001stPrime.cs) - What is the nth prime number?
+- [Algorithm #7 - 10001st Prime Number](https://github.com/Jcardenas99S/ProjectEulerAlgorithms/blob/master/Algorithms/10001stPrime.cs) - What is the nth prime number?